What Is Proactive Safety Culture in Aviation SMS

 Safety surveys are probably the most straightforward method of proactively assessing safety culture.
 Poor safety culture results in:

-- High turnover;
+- High employee turnover;

 Noticing trends during safety culture surveys is a superb way to proactively curb negative trends.